How To Become An Impresario

 Impresario Career Outlook

 Impresarios must be entrepreneurial in spirit to be successful.
 It is possible to get a job as a promoter or event manager, in which job growth is expected to be average with all other occupations at 10 percent.
-However, impresarios can find opportunities anywhere, as long as they are creative, visionary, and identify a need.
+Impresarios can find opportunities anywhere, as long as they are creative, visionary, and identify a need.
 Impresarios can make their own work in various areas of life, connecting resources and individuals to make ideas become reality.

 Step 1: Obtain formal education.
 Many well-paying jobs in event coordination, production, and financing seek individuals with at least a bachelor’s degree in a related field.
 Business, marketing, and finance programs will provide aspiring impresarios the necessary knowledge to perform the many duties entailed in their future jobs.
-However, it is also important to understand about the field in which one hopes to work.
+It is also important to understand about the field in which one hopes to work.
 Obtaining a degree in art, dance, communications, film, and acting can give an individual the adequate insight into the aspects of creating a production.

 Note: It is recommended to acquire a balance of educational opportunities, blending art and business courses/programs, as well as informal and formal exchanges.
 There is no correct order or method of choosing one’s education; it is important to pull from a variety of sources and continue learning throughout one’s career.

 Step 2: Obtain informal education.
 Information that is pertinent to event management, promotion, planning, and financing can be obtained through a variety of methods.
 Networking, reading, and attending seminars (online as well) are excellent ways of gaining insights and connections that are important to the work of an impresario.
-Seth Godin, author and entrepreneur, offers many ideas through The Impresario Institute, which is an online learning community.